Sunday Service

 Common Terminology

-Gassho (pron. gah-sho) – A gesture of placing your palms together.
-The proper way to gassho is to keep all fingers straight up as you press the palms together softly and place your hands so that your thumbs are against your chest.
+Gassho (pron. gah-sho) – Gassho is a gesture of placing your palms together.
+The proper way to Gassho is to keep all fingers straight up as you press your palms together softly and place your hands with your thumbs against your chest.
 Gassho is not done to pray or request favors.
-Gassho is a gesture of welcoming into ourselves the three treasures: the Buddha, the Dharma and the Sangha, so that over time, this practice turns into appreciation for these gifts.
+Gassho is a gesture of welcoming Amida’s wisdom and compassion into ourselves.

-Itadaku (pron. ee-ta-da-ku) – A gesture performed before opening the service book.
-It is a motion of showing respect and preparing your mind to receive the Buddha’s teachings that we practice.
-The proper way to itadaku is to place the bottom tip of the service book against your forehead before you open the service book.
+Itadaku (pron. ee-ta-da-ku) – Itadaku is a gesture performed before opening and after closing the service book.
+It is a motion to humbly receive the teaching.
+The proper way to Itadaku is to place the bottom tip of the service book against your forehead.

-Oshoko (pron. oh-sho-ko) – This is the action of ritually burning incense.
-The proper way of burning incense is to stop about one step from the incense table and bow to the altar.
-Then take a step forward, place a small pinch of incense and gassho and slightly bow.
-Then take a step back and bow, turn to your right and exchange bows of gratitude with the service leaders, and then return to your seat via the side aisles.
+Oshoko (pron. oh-sho-ko) Burning of Incense – Oshoko is a practice of the truths of impermanence and interconnection, open to everyone.
+The proper way of burning incense is to stop one step from the incense table and bow to the altar.
+Take a step forward, place a small pinch of incense and Gassho and slightly bow.
+Then take a step back and bow, and return to your seat via the side aisles.

 Special Observances